Bouncing Back Strong: Top Eats for Getting Over a Stroke

 How does hydration impact cognitive function, and are there hydrating foods suitable for stroke survivors?

-Hydration LevelHydrating Foods for Stroke Survivors
+Hydration LevelHydrating Foods for Survivors

 Mild Dehydration (1-2% fluid loss)– Water (plain, infused, sparkling) – Soups and broths (low-sodium) – Fruits and vegetables (high water content)